Exploring leptoquark effects in hyperon and kaon decays with missing energy: Introduction

 \section{Introduction}

-The flavor-changing neutral current (FCNC) decays of strange hadrons involving missing energy are of great importance because they are known to be dominated by short-distance physics.
-Therefore these decays offer a good access not only to the underlying weak dynamics of the standard model (SM) but also to manifestations of possible new physics (NP) beyond it.
-In the SM such processes arise mainly from the quark transition \,$s\to d\slashed E$\, generated by loop diagrams \cite{Buchalla:1995vs}, with the missing energy ($\slashed E$) being carried away by an undetected neutrino pair ($\nu\bar\nu$).
-This entails that the SM branching fractions of the corresponding hadron decays are very small, which makes them good places to look for NP signals.
-In the presence of NP there could be additional ingredients which modify the SM contribution and/or generate extra channels with one or more invisible nonstandard particles.
-These changes may bring about sizable effects discoverable by running or forthcoming searches.
+The flavor-changing neutral current (FCNC) decays of strange hadrons involving missing energy are of major importance because they are known to be dominated by short-distance physics~\cite{Buchalla:1995vs}.
+Therefore these decays offer beneficial access not only to the underlying weak dynamics of the standard model (SM) but also to manifestations of possible new physics (NP) beyond it.
+Such processes arise mainly from the quark transition \,$s\to d\slashed E$\, with the missing energy ($\slashed E$) being carried away by one or more invisible particles.
+In the SM this proceeds from loop diagrams~\cite{Buchalla:1995vs} and a pair of undetected neutrinos ($\nu\bar\nu$) act as the invisibles.
+This entails that the SM branching fractions of the corresponding hadron decays are very small, which makes them good places to look for indications of NP.
+If it exists, there could be additional ingredients which modify the SM amplitudes and/or give rise to extra channels with invisible nonstandard particles.
+These changes may lead to signs that are sizable enough to be discovered by running or forthcoming searches.